lf-/gankra.github.io/blah/hashbrown-tldr/index.md

 * There's a bunch of random opportunities to do some operation branchless by doing a cute bitmask trick (e.g. updating `growth_left` by incrementing/decrementing based on the top bit of the ctrl)

+* There's a lot of places where you could use unlikely/likely intrinsics, but we got really mixed results.
+Sometimes it helped codegen, sometimes it hurt it.
+Compilers.